Seneral/SerialHMD/README.md

 DIY VR driver based on OpenVR.
 Communicates with a Serial-Enabled RPiZ
 Motivation: There's really not a lot of examples out there (and if they are, they are overly complex, abstract and hard to figure out).
 So this is mainly a resource.
 Haven't been able to perfect it yet, and not worked on it for months, so I'm not even sure it works with the latest version.

+## Note: Deprecated
+Currently working on a new version based on STM32 with proper low-latency USB-communication (same as Oculus DKs) and a full optical tracking system.

 ## Current State
 **Serial Communication:** Reliable and extendable to support future plans
 **Headtracking:** works (see issues regarding accuracy) - fallback mouse (uncomment code)